• Skip to primary navigation

 Broccoli Cheese Rice Casserole

-A word of caution about rice.
+White rice: A word of caution about rice.
 You will be using 3 cups of cooked rice, which is actually 1 cup of uncooked rice.
 Make sure to measure exactly 1 cup of rice and use 2 cups of water for boiling.
-I would also use ½ teaspoon of salt, but it’s optional
+I would also use ½ teaspoon of salt, but it's optional.

-First things first for this Broccoli Cheese Rice Casserole is cooking your broccoli.
-Place broccoli in boiling water for about 2 minutes.
-Then take it out.
+First things first is place broccoli in hot boiling water for about 2 minutes.
+Then take it out and set aside.
 You still want it slightly crisp as it cooks more in the oven.

 Once your mushrooms are ready to go, simply add heavy cream and chicken stock to the same skillet.